sparoodata/mongolens_new/README.md

 - `compare-schemas`: Compare schemas between two collections
 - `count-documents`: Count documents matching specified criteria
 - `create-collection`: Create new collections with custom options
+- `create-database`: Create a new MongoDB database (without switching to it)
+- `create-database-and-switch`: Create a new MongoDB database and switch to it
 - `create-index`: Create new indexes for performance optimization
 - `create-timeseries`: Create time series collections for temporal data
 - `current-database`: Show the current database context
 - `distinct-values`: Extract unique values for any field
 - `drop-collection`: Remove collections from the database
+- `drop-database`: Request to drop a database (requires confirmation token for safety)
+- `drop-database-confirm`: Confirm and execute database drop operation with token
 - `explain-query`: Analyze query execution plans
 - `export-data`: Export query results in JSON or CSV format
 - `find-documents`: Run queries with filters, projections, and sorting (with streaming for large result sets)